 When Thomas Jefferson arrived in the United States after his diplomatic mission in France ended, he was given the position of Secretary of State in Washington's cabinet.

 Jefferson, however, returned a radical and in favor of the French Revolution.
 He believed their revolution to be an offshoot of the American Revolution and wished America to help them just as the French had helped America.

-Alexander Hamilton, Washington’s Secretary of Treasury, believed that the United States should repair their relationship with England.
+Alexander Hamilton, Washington's Secretary of Treasury, believed that the United States should repair its relationship with England.